davidsun/SAP/README.md

 *   -H HASH_SIZE
     The size of hash table, which can be any number between 20 and 30.
-    The actual size of hash table will be 2^HASH_SIZE.
+    The actual size of hash table is 2^HASH_SIZE.
-    Larger size of hash table will lead to faster mapping when reference is large.
+    Larger size of hash table leads to faster mapping when the size of reference is large.

 *   -C CUT_COUNT
     The number of pieces that every read will be cut into.
-    Each piece will be looked up in the hash table.
+    Each piece of read is looked up in the hash table.
-    Usually, larger number of pieces will lead to higher coverage of mapping.
+    Usually, larger number of pieces leads to higher coverage of mapping.

 *   -G GAP_RATIO